sakshikakde/Curve-Fitting-and-Homography/README.md

 python3 CurveFitting.py --BasePath='/home/sakshi/courses/ENPM673/sakshi_hw1/' --VideoFilePath='/home/sakshi/courses/ENPM673/sakshi_hw1/Data/Ball_travel_10fps.mp4' --SaveFolderName='graphs/video1'
 The arguments are
-1)BasePath - This is the base folder path 2)VideoFilePath - By default, the path is set as BasePath + 'Data/Ball_travel_10fps.mp4' 3)SaveFolderName - the path to folder where all the plots will be saved.
+1)BasePath - This is the base folder path 2)VideoFilePath - By default, the path is set as /home/sakshi/courses/ENPM673/sakshi_hw1/Data/Ball_travel_2_updated.mp4 3)SaveFolderName - the path to folder where all the plots will be saved.
 The folder must be inside the BasePath

 ### Part 2 -